 Travel insurance can safeguard you against financial losses.
 It’s important to find a policy that suits your needs and provides adequate coverage.
 Many credit cards offer travel insurance as well.
 As a sidenote, it’s also a good idea to check into travel medical insurance and emergency evacuation coverage in case of a medical emergency.
 An evacuation can cost upwards of $50,000 from a cruise ship if outside United State’s waters.

-Find out exactly what is covered on the policy and the acceptable reasons for cancellation.
+Find out exactly what the policy covers and the acceptable reasons for cancellation.
 Even the “cancel for any reason” policies have stipulations.
 Having the wrong insurance policy could leave you with no coverage at all.
 They are not all equal, so it pays to shop around.

 When booking flights, factor in possible delays or weather conditions that may cause your flight to arrive late or be canceled.
 There is also a possibility that your cruise ship could be delayed in returning, so allow ample time for your return flight as well.
 If you have the flexibility, plan on flying in the day before and departing on the day after your cruise dates.
 This will alleviate stress and financial losses that could occur if something does not go as scheduled.